tayloryeow/TowerHanoi/README.md

 Each disc is a unique size.
 Additionally each disc rests on a pillar.

 Each disc must rest on a disc that is larger in size than it.
->(Technically put: Going down the pillar every disc must be MONITONICALLY increasing in size)
+>Taylor Note: Going down the pillar every disc must be MONITONICALLY increasing in size.

 Moving only one disc at time write a "alogirthm" or series of steps that will put all the discs in the correct order on a single pillar!